WHAT IS A COOKIE?

 First-Party and Third-Party Cookies: We use both first-party and third-party cookies on our website.
 First-party cookies are cookies issued from the www.uniqueworldrecords.com domain that are generally used to identify language and location preferences or render basic site functionality.
 Third-party cookies belong to and are managed by other parties, such as UNIQUE WORLD RECORDS business partners or service providers.
 These cookies may be required to render certain forms, such as the submission of an application, or to allow for some advertising outside of the UNIQUE WORLD RECORDS website.

-When choosing a privacy setting in your browser, two terms you will see are “first-party cookies” and “third-party cookies”.
-First party cookies are those cookies that originate from (or be sent to) the Web site you’re currently viewing.
+When choosing a privacy setting in your browser, two terms you will see are "first-party cookies" and "third-party cookies".
+First-party cookies are those cookies that originate from (or be sent to) the Web site you're currently viewing.
 These types of cookies usually will contain information about your preferences for that particular Web site.
-These cookies are usually third-party cookies originate from (or will be sent to) a Web site that is not the site you are visiting.
-For example, if the Web site you are on using third-party advertising those third-party advertising Web sites may use a cookie to track your Web habits for marketing purposes.
+These cookies are usually third-party cookies that originate from (or will be sent to) a Web site that is not the site you are visiting.
+For example, if the Web site you are on uses third-party advertising those third-party advertising Web sites may use a cookie to track your Web habits for marketing purposes.

 While some may simply choose to block all cookies, it can make Web surfing difficult if you do this.
 For example, if you shop online, many e-commerce shopping carts that have been implemented with cookies will not work.
 Sites you frequently visit which enable you to personalize content also will not show your preferences when you visit if you delete or disable that cookie.

 Most cookies, despite some misconceptions, are legitimate files and will not invade your privacy.
 Once you get in the habit of reviewing the cookies associated with your browser and manage them on your own by way of deleting malicious cookies or trying different browser privacy settings, you can still keep the good cookies that make surfing a breeze, yet keep the bad cookies that may be tracking the surfing habits of your system.